-- 8.1.
-Reassessment provisions are opportunities for reassessment that are allowed as part of the standard delivery of a module. - 8.2.
+- 8.2.
 Reassessment provisions do not apply to permanent or temporary impairment/s.
 Students with impairments should make use of the opportunities available to them under Assessment Concessions (refer to the Academic Manual, Section AM8: Assessment Concessions, for further information). - 8.3.
 Reassessment provisions are managed and monitored by the relevant School/Centre and reported to the appropriate Programme Committee.
 This includes all communications to students and ensuring notes are recorded in all appropriate systems (e.g. the Student Management System) - 8.4.
-The Programme Committee should report on reassessment provisions to the Academic Approvals Committee via the School/Centre Strategic Programme Oversight Committee minutes three times a year.
+The Programme Committee should report on reassessment provisions to the Academic Approvals Committee via the School/Centre Strategic Programme Oversight Committee minutes three times a year. - 8.5.

-8.5.
 Reassessment provisions may take the form of a short-term extension to the due date/submission deadline of an assessment; an opportunity to resit/resubmit an assessment; or an opportunity to undertake an alternative assessment.